toma63/bio/README.md

 # bio

-A collection of experiemnts with biological sequence data in clojure.
+A collection of experiments with biological sequence data in clojure.

 ## Usage